Year of entry 2024

 If you're unsure about the application process, contact the admissions team for help.

-Applications missing any of the following will not be considered:
+Applications without all of the following will not be considered:

 Read about visas, immigration and other information in International students.
 We recommend that international students apply as early as possible to ensure that they have time to apply for their visa.